Opinion: Why elder abuse matters to me, and what we should do about it

 Renee Lapointe of Aroostook County wrote this for a statewide scholarship sponsored by the Maine Council for Elder Abuse Prevention and the Maine Federation of Women’s Clubs.
 Participants were asked to explain elder abuse and what it means to them.
 This essay won the competition.

-Today in America, an estimated 5 million older adults or 1 in 10 older Americans experience physical, mental, and financial elder abuse, neglect, or exploitation each year.
+Today in America, an estimated 5 million older adults, or 1 in 10 older Americans, experience physical, mental and financial elder abuse, neglect or exploitation each year.
 How can this still be happening in America?

 I come from a unique upbringing which gave me a firsthand view of what elder abuse really means.
 My family runs a home for the elderly with cognitive deficits.
 I was raised in the same home they call home.
 I knew at an early age they were my equal and should be treated that way.
 I also have several members of my family who have been diagnosed with dementia and have lost their lives to this horrible disease.